7Section7/HiFi-SoRaP-vulkan/README.md

 	components of the acceleration (x, y and z) and also its magnitude (see Fig. 17 and 18).
 In addition, the user can download the result as a txt file.

-	Compare Graphics: this option allows the user to compare the result of two graphics that were previously generated.
-It is important to have this tool of comparison because it lets the user to compute the difference between two already computed graphics.
+	<u>Compare Graphics</u>: this option allows the user to compare the result of two graphics that were previously generated.
+It is important to have this
+	tool of comparison because it lets the user to compute the difference between two already computed graphics.
 Also, it shows the mean square error (MSE) and the maximum difference between the points on the charts.